-Their study was recently published on PsyArXiv, the preprint server for psychological science.
-We should, thus, keep in mind that it still awaits peer review, i.e. hasn’t undergone full scrutiny by scientific experts.
-Nevertheless, the results are important and may be helpful in discussions on the topic.
+Their study was initially published on PsyArXiv, the preprint server for psychological science.
+It has meanwhile undergone peer review, i.e. full scrutiny by scientific experts and on 18 August 2020 was published in Psychological Medicine.

 Looking for harm in mindfulness meditation

-The researchers analysed an observational dataset (2155 participants) from community-based mindfulness-based stress reduction (MBSR) classes, and from three randomised controlled studies that included 156 MBSR participants and 118 participants in waitlist control groups.
+The researchers analysed an observational dataset (2155 participants) from community-based mindfulness-based stress reduction (MBSR) classes, and from three randomised controlled trials that included 156 MBSR participants and 118 participants in waitlist control groups.

 When considering potentially negative effects of MBSR, the authors defined harm as outcomes that are worse than would have been expected had no treatment taken place.

-In total, 44 comparisons using 22 different estimates of harm were calculated.
+But let’s now return to the study by Hirshberg and co-workers.
+In total, they calculated 44 comparisons using 22 different estimates of harm.
 Considering the underlying statistics, there was a 90% likelihood to find at least one significant indicator of harm purely by chance.
 Despite these odds, the researchers found not a single significant indicator of harm.
 Quite to the contrary, in half of the comparisons significantly lower rates of harm were found than without treatment.
 This harm-preventing effect of MBSR – of course – reflects the well-known positive impact of MBSR in reducing psychological deficits (e.g. stress, anxiety, depression).